Olešnice (Blansko District): Sights

 The Church of Saint Lawrence on the town square was originally a wooden church from 1391.
 The wooden church was burned down by the Hussites in 1424 and a new Gothic stone church was built in 1426.
 After the fire in 1827, the current structure was built in 1831–1839.

-The cemetery Church of Saint Nicholas was built in 1725 and modernized to its current form in 1852.
+The Church of Saint Nicholas is a cemetery church, built in 1725 and modernised to its current form in 1852.
 The evangelical church is the newest one in the town, it was established in 1860–1868.

-Lamberk is a small Baroque chateau.
+Lamberk is a small Baroque castle.
 It was built in around 1700.
-In 1733, the chateau was rebuilt and created a closed complex together with the farm buildings, serving as the office of the Kunštát estate.
-Later the complex was inappropriately modernized into apartments, warehouses and offices.
+In 1733, the castle was rebuilt and created a closed complex together with the farm buildings, serving as the office of the Kunštát estate.
+Later the complex was inappropriately modernised into apartments, warehouses and offices.

 The town hall is originally from 1794, it was rebuilt in the 1980s.
 Several burgher houses have also been preserved on the square.